Gary Deffenbaugh

-Gary Edwin Deffenbaugh (born April 25, 1949) is an American politician serving in the Arkansas House of Representatives.
+Gary Edwin Deffenbaugh (born April 25, 1949) is an American politician who served as a member of the Arkansas House of Representatives from 2011 to 2023.

 Education and career

 Deffenbaugh has a Bachelor of Science in education from Ouachita Baptist University.
 He is a retired teacher and coach.

 Arkansas House of Representatives

-Deffenbaugh won the primary election for Arkansas House of Representatives District 66 on May 16, 2010, winning 1,426 votes to 719 against Kevin R. Holmes.
+Deffenbaugh won the primary election for the 66th district of the Arkansas House of Representatives on May 16, 2010, winning 1,426 votes to 719 against Kevin R. Holmes.

-Deffenbaugh won the general election for District 66 on November 2, 2010, winning 5,113 votes to 1,851 against Diana K. Faucher.
+Deffenbaugh won the general election for the 66th district on November 2, 2010, winning 5,113 votes to 1,851 against Diana K. Faucher.

-88th Arkansas General Assembly (2011-2012)
+88th Arkansas General Assembly (2011–2012)

-Deffenbaugh began serving as a Representative in January 2011.
+Deffenbaugh began serving as a representative in January 2011.
 During the 88th Assembly, Deffenbaugh served on the following committees: